CouncilDataProject/cookiecutter-cdp-deployment/{{ cookiecutter.hosting_github_repo_name }}/SETUP/README.md

 1. Initialize and push the local repository to GitHub.

-    This step should be run while within the base base directory for the repository.
+    This step should be run while within the base directory of the repository (`cd ..`).

     - In a terminal, while in this repository's directory, run:
         ```bash